 FCC rules require that licensees of ship and aircraft stations permit only persons holding the appropriate FCC-issued commercial operator license to perform specified transmitter operation, maintenance and repair duties.
 To obtain a new or upgraded FCC commercial operator license, you must pass an examination administered by NMEA and proctored by any of Captain Jack’s instructors.

-You need a commercial operator license to operate, and/or to repair and maintain, specified ship and aircraft radio communication stations.
+You need a Marine Radio Operator Permit (MROP) to operate, and/or to repair and maintain, specified ship and aircraft radio communication stations.
 The licensing requirements for operating such radio stations and the licensing requirements for repairing and maintaining such radio stations are discussed separately below.
-CAUTION: These listings only describe when a commercial operator license is necessary.
-A commercial operator license does not constitute or imply FCC authorization to transmit radio signals.
+CAUTION: These listings only describe when a Marine Radio Operator Permit is necessary.
+A Marine Radio Operator Permit does not constitute or imply FCC authorization to transmit radio signals.
 Before you operate any radio station, make certain that the station is licensed as required by the FCC.

-You need a commercial radio operator license to operate the following:
+You need a Marine Radio Operator Permit to operate the following:

 - Ship radio stations if: